ourcodingclub/ourcodingclub.github.io/_posts/2017-02-01-datavis_update.md

       ncol = 1)) # ncol determines how many columns you have
 ```
-If you want to change the width or height of any of your pictures, you can add either ` width = c(1, 1, 1)` or ` height = c(2, 1, 1)` for example, to the end of your grid arrange command.
+If you want to change the width or height of any of your pictures, you can add either ` widths = c(1, 1, 1)` or ` heights = c(2, 1, 1)` for example, to the end of your grid arrange command.
 In these examples, this would create three plots of equal width, and the first plot would be twice as tall as the other two, respectively.
 This is helpful when you have different sized figures or if you want to highlight the most important figure in your panel.

 To get around the too stretched/too squished panel problems, we will save the file and give it exact dimensions using `ggsave` from the `ggplot2` package.
 The default `width` and `height` are measured in inches.
 If you want to swap to pixels or centimeters, you can add `units = "px"` or `units = "cm"` inside the `ggsave()` brackets, e.g. `ggsave(object, filename = "mymap.png", width = 1000, height = 1000, units = "px"`.
 The file will be saved to wherever your working directory is, which you can check by running `getwd()` in the console.